 The market price of our common stock has been and may continue to be volatile.
 Companies that have experienced volatility in the market price of their common stock are often subject to securities class action litigation.
-For example, in February 2021, a securities class action complaint was filed against us, certain of our officers and a board member of HSAC.
-The case is still pending.
-This or any future securities litigation could result in substantial costs and diversion of management's attention and resources, which could adversely impact our business.
+For example, in February 2021, a securities class action complaint was filed against us, certain of our officers and a board member of HSAC alleging violations of the Exchange Act.
+In April 2024, the court overseeing the litigation entered judgment in favor of the defendants.
+Plaintiffs did not appeal the court's judgment, so the litigation is now concluded.
+Any future securities litigation could result in substantial costs and diversion of management's attention and resources, which could adversely impact our business.
 Any adverse determination in litigation could also subject us to significant liabilities.
-See Part II, Item 1.
+See Part I, Item 3.
 Legal Proceedings for more information.